By Ian Fraser

 I accept that some banks have made important changes.
 Some have abandoned the hubristic dreams of empire (HSBC, RBS and Lloyds are all exiting scores of overseas markets and selling off non-core businesses) that obsessed their management pre-crisis.
 Some have scaled back their dangerously bloated pre-crisis balance sheets, some have partially weaned themselves off state-subsidized funding, and some have bolstered their capital positions.
 For all I know some may even have devised less clunky ways of gauging their own enterprise-wide liquidity and risk positions.

 But this has, for the most part, been tinkering around the edges.
 Many banks remain firmly ‘in denial’.
-Barclays’ Bob Diamond and Deutsche Bank’s Josef Ackerman spring to mind as leaders who have done more than most to resist attempts at reform.
+Barclays’ Bob Diamond and Deutsche Bank’s Josef Ackermann spring to mind as leaders who have excelled at resisting reform.
 Both of these senior bankers have, I believe, sought to undermine attempts to rein in bonuses; scare-mongered about the economic impact of capital and liquidity reforms; obfuscated in front of political juries and commissions; and arm-twisted EU politicians into ensuring their institutions don’t get short-changed in the event that peripheral members of the eurozone default (whilst apparently having few qualms about condemning the citizens of these countries to decades of austerity).

 Diamond has made clear he thinks the time for remorse and apologies is over, and that it would be great for everyone if the politicians would just get off their backs and let the banks get back to “business as usual”.